HOW TO RECOGNIZE A SHORTAGE OF VITAMIN B1

 - People with HIV or AIDS,

-A vitamin B1 deficiency can be recognized by the following symptoms.
-If you experience one of the symptoms, it may be wise to consult a physician.
+A shortage of vitamin B1can be recognized by the following symptoms.
+If you experience one or more of these symptoms, it may be wise to consult a physician.